QuanHoangNgoc/Brain-Tumor-MRI-Classification-CS231-Introduction-to-CV-/README.md

 1. **Literature Review and Solution Mapping**
    - Identify feasible topics and refine them to narrow scopes.
    - Conduct research to understand pipeline, techniques, and direction mapping.
+      - Search some papers in the field or relation to have a general understanding of pipeline, techniques, and direction mapping.

 2. **Image Classification Pipeline**
    - **Image Pre-processing:** Resize, format channel form, and adjust pixel value range.